shinneider/infoglobo-challenge/README.md

     - RSS
         - `GET /v1/rss/json`               (Auth)

-OBS: All urls have a body validator, because this i don't specify body params here, after hit url you're receive a body params.
+OBS: All urls have a body validator, because this i don't specify body params here, after your hit a url you're receive a body params.
-In the postman url, all body params is present is saved urls.
+In the postman url, all body params is present in saved urls.

 OBS: to change password in `Account` use `PUT` or `PATCH` url and pass `password` key/value in the body.